Schwable7/uuShoppingList-be/README.md

 - Update shopping list members
 - Update shopping list items
 - Delete shopping list
+- Run tests with `npm test`

 ### To run this application follow these steps
 1. Clone repository
 2. Run `npm install`
 3. Run `npm start`
 4. server listens at url: http://localhost:3000/
+5. Export from Postman is included in the root of the project - ShoppingList.postman_collection.json
-5. You can go to https://editor.swagger.io/ and use the swagg.yaml file to test the app
+6. Or you can go to https://editor.swagger.io/ and use the swagg.yaml file to test the app